sarasiarek-coder/Poland-economy-refugees-analysis-/README.md

 ## Data Sources
 - Eurostat: GDP growth and inflation data
 - UNHCR: Ukrainian refugee inflows to Poland

+## Methodology

+This analysis includes:

+1. **Data Cleaning & Preprocessing**
+   - Standardization of economic and labour market time series
+   - Handling of missing values and normalization

+2. **Descriptive Analysis**
+   - Time trends for GDP and employment indicators
+   - Cross-series visualization of refugee inflows versus economic outcomes

+3. **Comparative Insights**
+   - Comparisons between 2023 and 2024 trends
+   - Contextual interpretation relative to published studies

+4. **Economic Interpretation**
+   - Assessment of how integration policies, labor participation, and consumption contributed to growth

 ## Tools and Technologies
 - Python